The Prize Chapter 17: Germany’s Formula for War

-In fall of 1940, Germany waged massive aerial bombardment of the British Isles and seemed on the verge of dominance in Europe.
+In the fall of 1940, Germany waged massive aerial bombardment of the British Isles and seemed on the verge of dominance in Europe.
 Thinking that blitzkrieg was leading to easy victories, it turned its attention to target the Soviet Union.
 Among the factors for targeting the Soviets were Hitler’s deep-seated hatred of Bolshevism, Stalin, and the Slavs.
 He also wanted to dominate Eurasia, as he saw nothing but “living space” for his new German empire when he looked east.
 He even suspected the British and Soviets had a secret deal when the British refused to give in to the 1940 massive aerial bombardment.
 In addition, he also sought not only his personal glory but the oil in Baku and other Caspian oilfields.

-Germany attacked Russia on June 22, 1941 in Operation Barbarossa.
+Germany attacked Russia on June 22, 1941, in Operation Barbarossa.
 Three million German men strong, with 600,000 motor vehicles and 625,000 horses, struck along a wide front.
 Stalin resolutely refused to believe the prior warnings from the British, American, and even his own spies.
 Stalin was caught off guard.
-The Germans believed it would be another blitzkrieg of less than 10 weeks, but they seriously miscalculated.
+The Germans believed it would be another blitzkrieg of fewer than 10 weeks, but they seriously miscalculated.
 The Nazi's underestimated their supply needs, the vast size of Russia, and the Soviet manpower & tenacity.
 Between 6-8 million Russians were killed or captured in the 1st year, and still, new men joined the fight.